hpi-swa-lab/godot-pronto/changelog/i6w2_jf_changelog.md

 ![HealthBar with invulnerability enabled](i6w2_Healthbar_invulnerable.png)

+## Placeholder fixed

+We implemented a fix for the Placeholder Behavior in regard of copying and spawning them.
+They should now work as intended.

 ## Deployment to Github Pages

 We wanted to create an easy way of deploying the created games and prototypes.